Diontae Johnson Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Johnson has grabbed 100 passes and leads his team with 1,110 receiving yards plus eight touchdowns.
-He has been targeted 159 times, and averages 69.4 yards per game.

-- So far this season, 25.6% of the 620 passes thrown by his team have gone Johnson's way.

-- With 19 targets in the red zone this season, Johnson has been on the receiving end of 20.4% of his team's 93 red zone pass attempts.
+- Johnson (19 red zone targets) has been the recipient of 20.4% of his team's 93 red zone pass attempts.

-- The Steelers have called a pass in 61.9% of their plays from scrimmage this year while running the ball 38.1% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.9% of the time while running the ball 38.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Ravens.